qwikdraw/bomberman/README.md

 `Python 3.6`
 For example on MacOS..
 ```
-brew update && brew install python doxygen
+brew install python doxygen
 ```
-Then to build the documentation run `./docs.sh` documentation is build in the `docs/html` directory.
+Then to build the documentation run `./docs.sh` documentation is built in the `docs/html` directory.
+On OSX, try `open docs/html/index.html` to get started.

 ## Authors